Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Main Results

-\end{lemma} \begin{proof} See Appendix \ref{appB}. \end{proof} \begin{remark} The first term in the bound in Lemma~\ref{lemma_1} represents the contribution of group $i$ while the second one reflects the impact of all groups in the deviation between the parameter models.
+\begin{remark} The first term in the bound in Lemma~\ref{lemma_1} represents the contribution of group $i$ while the second one reflects the impact of all groups in the deviation between the parameter models.
 It is obvious that more local iterations lead to more deviation between the local and the global models.
-Note that local iterations are the sole determinant of the deviation in case of having one group only (e.g., when there is no hierarchy); having two or more groups carries an additive effect on the deviation as seen in the second term. \end{remark}

-\begin{remark} In case of having only one group in the system, one gets a strictly smaller upper bound than that in \cite{yu2019parallel}, which is given by $4\alpha^2 \left(t_{i}^{u}\right)^2 G^2$ (almost two times the bound in (\ref{eq_divergence}) for $|\mathcal{N}_g|=1$ for large values of $t_i^u$). \end{remark}
+Note that local iterations are the sole determinant of the deviation in case of having one group only (e.g., when there is no hierarchy); having two or more groups carries an additive effect on the deviation as seen in the second term. \end{remark} \begin{remark} In case of having only one group in the system, one gets a strictly smaller upper bound than that in \cite{yu2019parallel}, which is given by $4\alpha^2 \left(t_{i}^{u}\right)^2 G^2$ (almost two times the bound in (\ref{eq_divergence}) for $|\mathcal{N}_g|=1$ for large values of $t_i^u$). \end{remark} \begin{remark} The lemma suggests a way to overcome the effects of the heterogeneity of the number of local iterations conducted by each group on the divergence.
+By setting a different learning rate for each group that is inversely proportional to the number of local iterations (e.g., $\alpha^2 \leq \frac{1}{2 ((t_i^u)^2+|\mathcal{N}_g|) G^2 }$ for group $i$), one can achieve the same divergence bound ($\leq1$) across all groups. \end{remark}

 Lemma~\ref{lemma_1} serves as a building block for our main convergence theorems of the proposed delay sensitive HFL.
-These are mentioned next. \begin{theorem}[\textbf{Convergence Analysis per Group}] For $0 \leq \alpha \leq \frac{1}{L}$, the delay sensitive HFL algorithm achieves the following group $i$ bound for a given $\mathcal{U}$:
+These are mentioned next (with proofs in Appendices \ref{appC} and \ref{appD}). \begin{theorem}[\textbf{Convergence Analysis per Group}] For $0 \leq \alpha \leq \frac{1}{L}$, the delay sensitive HFL algorithm achieves the following group $i$ bound for a given $\mathcal{U}$:

-where the term $\kappa$ is given by
+where the term $\kappa$ is given by $ \kappa\triangleq\frac{|\mathcal{N}_g|}{\left(\sum_{i \in \mathcal{N}_g}|\mathcal{N}_i|\right)^2} \sum_{j \in \mathcal{N}_g} |\mathcal{N}_j|^2.$